Year Three

 Music

 In music, children will continue learning to play the recorder, developing their technical skills and musical confidence.
-They will also explore how music can express and influence emotions.
+They will also be practicing their singing, preparing for the Fullerton Festival.

 Computing